nrwl/nx/docs/node/tutorial/07-test-affected-projects.md

   - todos
 ```

-Note that Nx only tried to retest `ui` and `todos`.
+Note that Nx only tried to retest `auth` and `todos`.
 It didn't retest `data` because there is no way that library could be affected by the changes in this branch.

 ## Affected:\*